asvae/my-articles/perfect-modal/article.md

 Let's test it.

-  - [x] Floats above everything else.
+  - [x] It floats above everything else.
   - [x] Is not blocking.
   - [x] Supports nesting of any depth.
   - [x] Doesn't conflict with other elements on the page.